 Once the TDSP has completed Request for Testing Specifications and Review/Update their testing specifications, the Test Bed loading portion of the Request for Testing Specifications opens.

 The following screen will appear with info for the Test Bed.
-Follow the on-screen instructions to download, modify, and upload you Test Bed file.
+Follow the on-screen instructions to download, modify, and upload you Test Bed file (Fig 6.3a).

 Fig 6.3a